txerpa/data-healer/README.rst

 Data healer
 ===============================

-A flasky app to categorize your unlabelled dataset.
+A flasky app to categorize a unlabelled dataset.

 Quickstart